 The fact that this prestigious, star-studded $75 million production (as always, not including marketing and distribution expenses) failed to attract much attention during awards season (the Golden Globes were an exception) surely didn’t help matters any.

-In fact, think back to another political comedy-drama released by Universal, directed by Mike Nichols, featuring an Oscar-pedigreed stellar cast, and (several months later) being mostly ignored during awards season: The $65 million Primary Colors, which, despite the presence of Oscar nominee John Travolta, and winners Emma Thompson, Kathy Bates, and Billy Bob Thornton, collected only $39 million domestically in 1998.
+In fact, think back to another political comedy-drama released by Universal, directed by Mike Nichols, featuring an Oscar-pedigreed stellar cast, and (several months later) being mostly ignored during awards season: The $65 million Primary Colors, which, despite the presence of two-time Oscar nominee John Travolta, and winners Emma Thompson, Kathy Bates, and Billy Bob Thornton, collected only $39 million domestically in 1998.

 Would international audiences give a damn?